bradwascher/portfolio-surveyviz/README.md

 2016 Cooperative Congressional Election Study.
 All data has been reweighted using the information provided by the CCES.

-## Visualizations 1 & 2: CCES Estimates vs. 2020 Results
+## CCES Estimates vs. 2020 Results

 Before diving in, it’s important to remember that the Cooperative Election Study is still just a poll.
 As a result, its estimates don’t